-During Cambodia’s three-decade-long conflict, approximately six million landmines were planted in the nation, and the Landmine Museum represents an agonizing window into the realism of the country’s landmine situation.
+The Landmine Museum represents an agonizing window into the realism of the country’s landmine situation – during Cambodia’s 3-decade-long conflict, approximately 6 million landmines were planted in the nation.
 This museum was founded in 1997 by Aki Ra, with the prime objective to make the country safe through the removal of mines from wherever he could find them.
-Aki Ra was forced to work as a mine layer by the Khmer Rouge, planting landmines from an age as young as five.
+Aki Ra was forced to work as a minelayer by the Khmer Rouge, planting landmines from an age as young as 5 years old.

 In 2001, a Canadian photojournalist Richard Fitoussi founded the Cambodia Landmine Museum Relief Fund (CLMMRF) in Canada to promote as well as raise funds for Aki Ra’s work.

 From legal and monetary support to providing an NGO license for the museum’s relief facility that serves as a safe residence for disadvantaged children, the CLMMRF became instrumental in realising most of his goals.
 He also was able to find a better venue for the museum that was officially opened on April 22, 2007.

 The Landmine Museum is one of the most popular attractions in Cambodia, after Angkor Wat.
 The key highlight of the museum is its 4 galleries with a vast assortment of deactivated arms that not only throw light on the landmine curse in the country but also the consequences of wars.

 The displays include hidden mines, mortars, booby traps, guns and other ordnance recovered from different parts of the country.
 A small shop and an area devoted to carrying out the works of his NGO can also be seen here.
 Perhaps the best aspect of this museum is that it serves as a source of income for amputees to support their families, in addition to caring for hundreds of children badly affected by poverty and mine laying.